Shaunwei/RealChar/README.md

 -   Voice Cloning doesn't work because my free-tier XI-Lab account doesn't support it.

+-   So it seems the latency in Google-TTS is about 1.3s, local whisper is about 0.8s, LLM generating the first sentense takes 1.2s.
+A total latency before audio response thus sums to 3.3s.
+A noticable gap for users.

 ## Issues
 -   Currently the TTS function relies on detecting the prefix, "char_name>", to activate speaking.
 If it fails to detect the ">" token, it does not spit a sound at all.
 And we're relying on the AI to cleverly generate that prefix for us, which sometimes don't.

 -   The hang-up button seems to need click twice to work in the CallView.
 And there's information redirection that causes the AI to speak twice (after stop recording).

+-   Need to reduce latency of the first transcription when using local whisper.

+-   Even Llama2-70b could forget to add the prefix, after I told it to tell me a long story.
+It seems has spammed the chat history.

 ## Ideas
 -   Hard code the prefix "char_name>" instead of relying on the LLM generating it.
 Make the chat history "balanced" in term of the prefixes "You>" and "char_name>".